 What do I do if I get an email that looks suspicious?

-If you receive a suspicious email or SMS, the first thing to do is to let our Trust & Safety team know by sending an email to email@example.com.
+If you receive a suspicious email or SMS, the first thing to do is to contact our customer care team here.
 Make sure to include screenshots of the scam message.
 Our team will investigate the message and advise you on its validity.

 Australian Government Websites